jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SDKNecessaries.rst

 multi-threaded DLL (MD)) without MFC.
 Latter is recommended in general and requires the actual Microsoft Visual C++ redistributables.

+In Visual Studio Windows XP builds require v141_xp platform toolset (Visual Studio 2019's default is v142) along with compiler option /Zc:threadSafeInit-

 Note that GCC and the other builds cannot be mixed due to the different ABI.

 Of course, use Release build with optimization.

-Typical compiler switches are /MT /O2 and /dll /nologo for linker
+Use CMake make environment, for MSVC it generates the solution file as well (note: you cannot have both x86 and x64 configured in the solution at the same time)

 See step by step :doc:`compiling instructions. <CompilingAvisynthPlugins>`

 Other compilers
 ---------------
+note from 2021: this section maybe a bit outdated.

 Since v2.5.7, AviSynth includes an updated version of Kevin Atkinson's AviSynth C API you can use to create "C-Plugins" with compilers such as